hipe/tmx/sakin-agac-doc/405-play.md

 reading this, start from the last section.

+## Tutorial #11 - xx

+  - 3:16 - good lesson about precedence in routes

+## Tutorial #10 - xx

+  - controllers can go anywhere, but put it in controllers package.

+## Tutorial #09 - [Views]

+TO CREATE A VIEW - x

 ## Tutorial #08 - How Routing Works in Play Framework

 CORRECTION: no dash